drakerp2/Vtuber-Analytics-w-Holodex/README.md

       inputimeout
       requests

-# parse.py is the only file meant to be run, parse_channels.py and parse_streams.py are drivers

-# The parse.py script is used to link parse_streams and parse_channels
-# Will try and run at even intervals (by default 1:00, 1:15, 1:30, 1:45, 2:00, ...)
+The parse.py script is used to link parse_streams and parse_channels Will try and run at even intervals (by default 1:00, 1:15, 1:30, 1:45, 2:00, ...)
-# File writes are done all at once, so forcibly ending the program mid parse *should* be safe, however it is still disadvised
+File writes are done all at once, so forcibly ending the program mid parse *should* be safe, however it is still disadvised

 options:
    -d <filename>